-Management of the Organization has evaluated events and transactions occurring after December 31, 2020 through June 2, 2021, the date the financial statements were available for issuance, for recognition or disclosure in the financial statements.
-There were no events and transactions that required recognition and disclosures in the financial statements, except as disclosed in Note 10.
+Management of the Organization has evaluated events and transactions occurring after December 31, 2021 through June 30, 2022, the date the financial statements were available for issuance, for recognition or disclosure in the financial statements.
+There were no events and transactions that required recognition and disclosures in the financial statements.